metodosformalesds/MFDS_2022_T1_Code/README.md

 Para su ajuste posterior

-Delete the venv folder
+!Delete the venv folder
-In the cmd if you are using windows, go to the project folder and type python -m venv venv (the last venv is the name of the virtual environment)
+!In the cmd if you are using windows, go to the project folder and type python -m venv venv (the last venv is the name of the virtual environment)
-You run the environment to start it using in windows and in the cmd venv\Scripts\active As there is already a requirements file, we only have to put the pip install django, then pip install pillow command with the environment activated.
+!You run the environment to start it using in windows and in the cmd venv\Scripts\activate !As there is already a requirements file, we only have to put the pip install django, then pip install pillow command with the environment activated.
-Done, now just fix the app by using python manage.py runserver
+!Done, now just fix the app by using python manage.py runserver